jon-gao-yang/mechanical-offering/README.md

 - `nvidia-smi` to monitor gpu usage
 - gitignore just stops working for some files/directories sometimes, and recloning the repo from github and moving all the old files over EXCEPT .GIT FOLDER fixes the problem (???)
 - on windows, python multiprocessing doesn't work out of the box because windows recursively creates subprocess. to fix, add `if __name__ == '__main__':` check (from https://stackoverflow.com/a/18205006)
+- nGPT_dataloader.py worked fine on both computers for ultrachat, but only in vscode terminal. in normal ubuntu terminal, it gives error that the shard file doesn't exist (???)
+- nGPT_train.py local learning rate kind of "resets" if you extend the training because of get_lr() decreasing local learning rate to 0.
+If you train 1 million steps and then train to 2 million steps, the local lr starts off around half and goes to 0, even though it already got to 0 for the 1 million step run (the max_iters used in get_lr() seems to only be the global script variable and not the command line variable, so if you only extend max_iters from command line it doesn't seem to work? or maybe I just forgot to override decay_iters in addition to max_iters)

 Recipe to convert Transformer to normalized Transformer [[source](https://arxiv.org/abs/2410.01131)] [[source](https://github.com/NVIDIA/ngpt)]:
 1. Remove all normalization layers (RMSNorm, LayerNorm, etc.), weight decay, and learning rate warmup.